Jordan Mintah

-Jordan Owusu Mintah (born 2 September 1995) is a Ghanaian professional footballer who plays as a forward for Malaysia Super League club Kuching City.
+Jordan Owusu Mintah (born 2 September 1995) is a Ghanaian professional footballer who plays as a forward for Malaysia Super League club Terengganu.

 Club career

 In his native country, Mintah has played for Medeama and Emmanuel Stars.

 In September 2014, Mintah moved to the Philippines to play for Stallion Laguna which was then playing in the United Football League.
-He make his debut on 8 February 2015 in a 1–0 win over Pachanga where he than scored his first goal on 21 February in a 2–1 lost to Global.
+He make his debut on 8 February 2015 in a 1–0 win over Pachanga where he then scored his first goal on 21 February in a 2–1 loss to Global.

 Mintah has scored over 17 goals for Kaya–Iloilo in the 2017 Philippines Football League, including three in a 5–2 victory over Ilocos United and a 7th-minute opener in a 2–0 win over Global.
 On 30 April 2019, Mintah scored his first career hat-trick during the 2019 AFC Cup group stage fixtures against Lao Toyota in a 5–1 win.

 On 26 February 2025, Mintah scored a hat-trick for Kuching City in the Malaysia Super League match against Kelantan Darul Naim.